Code-Institute-Submissions/milestone-2-budgetcalc/README.md

 This is a web app created for the 2nd Milestone Project for [Code Institute course: Full Stack Development](https://codeinstitute.net/full-stack-software-development-diploma/).

-This web app will make use of technologies covered in the course up to this point including HTML, CSS, and JavaScript in order to demonstrate an understanding of these technologies.
+This web app will make use of technologies covered in the course up to this point including HTML, CSS, and JavaScript (including JQuery and connecting with APIs) in order to demonstrate an understanding of these technologies.

-This web app aims to solve a real-world problem.
+This web app aims to solve a real-world problem by assisting users with their financial planning.

 ## UX (User Experience)
-The creator of this web app, Alexander Forrest, currently uses a spreadsheet for budget calculations, however during his JavaScript course modules at [Code Institute](https://codeinstitute.net/) he came to understand the power of JavaScript and it's ability to create an interactive way to deal with budgeting.
+This project was chosen because the creator of this web app, Alexander Forrest, currently uses a spreadsheet for budget calculations, however during the JavaScript course modules at [Code Institute](https://codeinstitute.net/) he came to understand the power of JavaScript and it's ability to create an interactive way to deal with budgeting.

 There are other solutions and apps currently on the market but they are either not robust enough or too complicated for Alexander's needs.
 After asking friends and family he realised that many other people are also dealing with the same issues and looking for a solution.